 --Reduce your carbon footprint by taking the bus to my office and I will reimburse you the cost of your fare ($5).
 My Richmond Square office is reachable on weekends by RIPTA busses #33 and #34.

---$10 discount on a 60 min treatment for frequent clients and Brown University students and staff.
+--$10 discount on a 60 min treatment for weekly clients and Brown University students and staff.
 My shiatsu practice participates in Brown's Bear Bargains Program.

 --20% discount to CCRI massage program graduates who have studied with me.

 --Save 10%-35% (depending on your tax bracket) if you have a Flexible Spending Account by claiming your massage sessions.
 Here's how to do this.